QMCSoftware/QMCSoftware/community.md

 * Provide feedback on the software’s functionality and design
 * Act as a liaison between the software community and the academic community

+The following are our collaborators (listed in alphabetical order of last names):

+* Adrian Ebert
+* Mike Giles
+* Marius Hofert
+* Sergei Kucherenko
+* Pierre L’Ecuyer
+* Christiane Lemieux
+* Dirk Nuyens
+* Onyekachi Osisiogu
+* Art Owen
+* Pieterjan Robbe

 Contributors
 -----------------
 Contributors are individuals who actively participate in the development of the software.
 They may contribute code, documentation, bug reports, and other forms of support.
 Their responsibilities include the following:

 * Participate in the development of the software
 * Resolve bugs and suggest improvements
 * Develop tests and documentation
 * Provide support to other community members
 * Participate in community discussions and decision-making processes

+For the list of our contributors, please refer to  `https://github.com/QMCSoftware/QMCSoftware/graphs/contributors`.